6 characteristics of headlines with high conversion rates

 Negative headlines perform better than positive

-Research shows that headlines using negative words such as never and worst perform much better than those using positive words such as always and best.
-In fact they perform significantly better, with negative headlines performing 30% better than neutral ones and 60% better than positive headlines.
+Research shows that headlines using negative words such as never and worst performing much better than those using positive words such as always and best.
+In fact, they perform significantly better, with negative headlines performing 30% better than neutral ones and 60% better than positive headlines.

 Users prefer headlines that use sentence case

 According to a conductor study users react better to headlines that use sentence case.
-Only 8% had no preference while 64% prefered sentence case in headlines.
-The next most widely prefered style was all capital letters with 21% preference.
+Only 8% had no preference while 64% preferred sentence case in headlines.
+The next most widely preferred style was all capital letters with 21% preference.